Hess's Law

 1. Heat of Combustion

 Combustion is exothermic, indicating that more energy is released than absorbed.
-We can use the combustion of an alcohol to illustrate this, where energy is absorbed to break C-C and C-H bonds, and energy is released in forming C=O double bonds and O-H bonds.
+We can consider the combustion of an alcohol to illustrate this.
+When an alcohol has been combusted, energy was first absorbed to break C-C and C-H bonds, then energy was released to form C=O double bonds and O-H bonds.
+The formation particularly of the C=O double bond leads to a relatively large amount of energy in comparison to the energy used to break the C-C and C-H bonds.

 2. Effect of Carbon-Hydrogen Bonds: